LesliTech/Lesli/docs/getting-started/development.md

 # Install Lesli for development
-The Lesli source code also is going to include the development tools to work with the Vue and SaaS applications.
+Lesli provides a pre-configured environment for working with Vue and SASS applications.
+It also includes a build process that compiles Vue and SASS into standard JavaScript and CSS code.

 ### Install the Lesli core

-Clone the Lesli source code into your main Rails application, the Lesli engines needs to be installed inside the "engines" folder inside the main Rails application.
+Clone the Lesli source code repository into your main Rails application, Lesli and the Lesli engines needs to be installed inside an "engines" folder inside the main Rails application.

 ```text
 Main Rails app/